9. The Bishop Arrives

 “It’s wonderful,” I said.
 “Thank you.”

 “He so wanted to give it to you himself,” William said.
 “He was proud of these two pieces.
 His last two pieces.
 I promised that I would deliver it to you.
-I’m sorry it’s late.
-You probably had use of it these last few years.”
+I’m sorry it’s so late.”

 I laughed, “Your father’s characterizations of us expressed even in his forging.”